Château Lilian Ladouys 2016 - Cru Bourgeois

 Wine rated (guide 2019) 17/20 + Favorite (Great wine)

-With its robust structure, fruit that unfolds in the mouth, and abundant yet refined tannins, the 2016 vintage stands out as a benchmark for the cru.
+Full-bodied, with fruit that unfolds on the palate and abundant yet refined tannins, the 2016 stands out as a benchmark for this vintage.

 About the estate:

-Having had several owners who did not always know how to exploit its potential, the discreet Château Lilian Ladouys was bought by businessman Jacky Lorenzetti in 2008.
-Lorenzetti, who subsequently acquired Château Pédesclaux in Pauillac and Château Lafon Rochet in Saint-Estèphe, has great ambitions for his wines.
-Lilian Ladouys, which has undergone extensive renovation in recent years, has found a very respectable cruising speed over the last few vintages.
+After passing through the hands of several owners who did not always know how to realize its potential, the unassuming Château Lilian Ladouys was purchased by businessman Jacky Lorenzetti in 2008.
+Lorenzetti, who subsequently acquired Château Pédesclaux in Pauillac and Château Lafon Rochet in Saint-Estèphe, has grand ambitions for his wines.
+Lilian Ladouys, which has undergone extensive renovations in recent years, has found a very respectable rhythm over the past few vintages.
 The wine deserves the attention of wine lovers.

 Wine Spectator